openmrs/openmrs-esm-admin-tools/README.md

 This will start a dev server for that package.

-To start a dev server running all the packages, run
+To start a dev server running all the packages, run:

 ```bash
 yarn start-all